zen.org Communal Weblog

 The Christmas Tree Quest

-Filed under: — sven @ 13:20 GMT
+Filed under: — Sven @ 13:20 GMT

 余艾蕾 and I have never had our own Christmas tree before.
 This year, because of Zoë, we wish to get one.
 Being the environmental extremest I am, I did some Internet research.
 Here are my conclusions.